LibrariesHacked/schema-librarydata/docs/loans.md

 ---

+#### Locally

-There are various types of dashboards that could be created to monitor loans either across libraries within an authority, or across authorities.
+There are various types of dashboards that could be created to monitor loans within an authority.

 The following image shows a tool created by Richard Lynch to display Barnet loans data.
-It would also support data from other authorities and would allow people to filter or mix data for comparison.

 The tool is available at [UK Library Issues](https://0sumrich.github.io/lib-issues/).

 <figure>
     <img src="{{site.url}}/images/loans_uk.png" alt="A example of a bar chart displaying count of loans across different Barnet libraries." width="100%"/>
     <figcaption>Loans across a selection of libraries, with options to choose authority, date range, and library.</figcaption>
 </figure>

+#### Nationally

+The tool described above would also support data from other authorities, and would allow people to filter or mix data for comparison.

+Being able to publish standardised loans data would also allow libraries to in future use their data to enable the paying of authors through Public Lending Right (PLR).
+Currently PLR is delivered through a sample set of services, along with CIPFA returns to allow for estimating full figures.
+With each library service publishing detailed loans data, this could become a lot simpler.

 ### Future enhancements